ELVIS-Project/vis-framework/README.txt

 - Bottleneck (improved performance for pandas)
 - tables (HDF5 output for pandas)
 - openpyxl (Excel output for pandas)
+- mock (for testing)
+- coverage (for testing)
+- python-coveralls (to for automated coverage with coveralls.io)

 Citation
 ========